Kane (fantasy): Character background

 Little is known about Kane's origins.
 In the story "Misericorde", he declares to one of his foes that his father's name was Adam, and his stepmother's name was Eve, possibly making him the biological son of the Biblical Adam's first wife Lilith.
 Like traditional depictions of Cain, he is a powerful, left-handed man with red hair, said to have killed (strangled) his brother Abel and been cursed by a mad god with an eternal life of wandering.
 Nevertheless, he is vulnerable to wounds, although they heal at a rapid pace, and it is said that he can be killed "by the violence that he himself created".
 Kane is portrayed as both an excellent warrior and an accomplished sorcerer who spends millennia wandering from one adventure to the next.
 Also, like the Biblical Cain, Kane is marked as a killer ("I kill things," he tells Elric in "The Gothic Touch".
 "It's what I was made to do.
 I'm rather good at it"); those who meet the gaze of his icy blue eyes cannot maintain contact for long, for they give away Kane's true nature as a butcher of men.

 Kane is unconcerned with common morality, since no human relationship can ever last more than a small fraction of his lifetime (although the daughter he fathers in "Raven's Eyrie" appears as an adult in the modern-day "At First Just Ghostly"), and he frequently ends up on the wrong side in the conflicts, often to his own detriment.
-A common theme is the hero's weariness with his own immortality and his attempts to give meaning to his existence.
+A common theme is the hero's weariness with his own immortality and his attempts to end meaning to his existence.

-Kane is often compared to Conan the Barbarian, the warrior character created in the 1930s by American author Robert E. Howard.
-Kane and Conan are both wandering warriors in quasi-feudal worlds.
-But Kane is a more devious character with a more somber and reflective outlook on life than Conan.
+Kane and Conan the Barbarian, the warrior character created in the 1930s by American author Robert E. Howard, are both wandering warriors in quasi-feudal worlds.
+Kane, however, is a more devious character with a more somber and reflective outlook on life than Conan.
 Kane also has none of Conan's dislike of sorcery.
 His creator described Kane as "not a sword and sorcery hero; he is a gothic hero-villain from the tradition of the Gothic novels of the 18th and early 19th centuries" and as a character "who could master any situation intellectually, or rip heads off if push came to shove".

 Some commentators argue that the fantasy protagonist that Kane has most in common with is Michael Moorcock's Elric of Melniboné, but Wagner was also inspired by novels such as Charles Maturin's Melmoth the Wanderer (1820) and E. R. Eddison's The Worm Ouroboros (1922).